 To clarify, there are two inclusive approaches to handling disability:

 a) Inclusive Acceptance: “I am different from you and I am proud to be different in my special way.
 Please be patient with me because I have difficulty with some daily tasks that are easy for you.
 Please listen to my story to understand me better, and do your best to make me feel welcomed as part of your life.”

 b) Inclusive Equality: “I wish to be treated the same as you by everyone else, but I need help to get there.
 Please support my efforts and guide me so that I can grow together with you.
 It is less important for me to share how I am different from you, and more important to find out how I can work together with you to make both our lives better.”

-1) 7A West Point: A leadership training centre for autistics without intellectual disabilities
+1) 7A West Point Campus: A supportive community for autistic leaders without intellectual disabilities

 We need to develop autistic leaders so that they can thrive within their personal lives and protect the interests of fellow autistics after caretakers have passed on.
 The autistic developmental cycle is very different from that of non-autistics.
 Hence, it is necessary to conduct applied research into how to attain different milestones that can unlock advanced abilities thought impossible to attain by autistics, such as people management and strategic planning, via applied learning in the real world instead of theories and frameworks.